ShankarChavan/churn_model/README.md

 For more details about dvc refer to [this link](https://dvc.org/doc)

-Ensure that `/data/` folder in .gitignore file is commented before running `dvc init and dvc add`
+Ensure that `/data/` folder in .gitignore file is commented before running `dvc init and dvc add` commands.

 ```bash
 pip install dvc